Amanialay/course-collaboration-travel-plans/README.md

 # Travel Destinations

 A simple app to keep track of destinations I'd like to visit.
 - will help for better plan
+- to save money!